ozoidemi/ePaper_guest_dashboard/README.md

 >
 > Unless you save the QR, you almost can't do anything with it.
 That's why I used the snapshot automation.

-**Configuration.yaml**
+#### Configuration.yaml

 Back into the file editor, go to `/homeassistant/configuration.yaml`.

-Here, add the contents of the *configuration.yaml* project file into your HA's `configuration.yaml` file.
+Here, load up all the entities into your HA's `configuration.yaml` file.

-These are:
+You should see the following entries, each with a differnet number of elements:

-1. The `image_processing` entry.
+1. `image_processing`.
-2. The `input_select` entry.
+2. `input_select`.
-3. All the `template` elements.
+3. `input_boolean`.
+4. `binary_sensor`.
+5. `template`.

-Make sure the spacing is correct to avoid weird errors.
-If you already have any of these sections, just append the new entries at the end of each section.
+If you already have any of these sections, just append the new entries at the end of each, and make sure to respect the spacing.

-This will create all the sensor entities that you'll need for ESPHome, and refresh all the data we'll be presenting on the Display.
+The file includes all the entities that you will need.
+Other than adding an icon to `guest_display_deep_sleep_flag`, you wont need to create nor modify any entities via the GUI.

+#### CLI
 The final step is to install `zbar-tools`, which are necessary for the [QR code integration](https://www.home-assistant.io/integrations/qrcode) to work.

 To do so, you need to get the Terminal add-on.
 Just go to *Settings -> Add-ons -> Add-on Store" and look for the Advanced SSH & Web Terminal.